dbt-labs/redshift/README.md

 order by table_schema, table_name

 ```
+When you run the `redshift_maintenance` macro, your version of `vacuumable_tables_sql`
+will be respected.

-This macro will skip any relations that are dropped in the time betwen running
+Note: This macro will skip any relations that are dropped in the time betwen running
 the initial query, and the point at which you try to vacuum it.
 This results in
 a message like so:
 ```